-Chapter-8: Gravitation
+Chapter - 7: Gravitation

 Kepler's laws of planetary motion, universal law of gravitation.
 Acceleration due to gravity and its variation with altitude and depth.

-Gravitational potential energy and gravitational potential, escape speed, orbital velocity of a satellite.
+Gravitational potential energy and gravitational potential, escape speed, orbital velocity of a satellite, energy of an orbiting satellite.